NamasteJasutin/wizprint/README.md

                            👸
 ```

-*I want to try this, what do I need to do?
+### I want to try this, what do I need to do?
 Download the code from GIT, from a Terminal:
 ```
 git clone https://github.com/NamasteJasutin/wizprint && cd wizprint
 python3 setup.py install
 ```
-Replace with python if that is your default command for Python3.7>.
+Replace python3 with python if that is your default command for a Python3.7> Interpreter.
 Open a Python3.7> Shell and type:
 ```
 from wizprint import wprint, fnt